NikolaiRadke/Noko/write_eeprom/README.md

 **1000-1999** 10 chars for the first part of the noun.
 The function adds a space.
 **2000-3999** 10 chars for noun.

-* **4000-9999** for the phrases:
+* **4000-9999** are for the phrases:
-Every phrase starts with "Wusstest Du, dass..." in German an "Did you know that..." in English.
-So each item has **3x20** Characters.
+Every phrase starts with *Wusstest Du, dass...* in German and *Did you know that...* in English.
+So each item has **3x20** characters.

-* **10000-17999** for the quotations:
+* **10000-17999** are for the quotations:
 Just **4x20** chars.
 NOKO pretends to be sophisticated.

-* **18000-20079** for the poems:
+* **18000-20079** are for the poems:
 Again **4x20**.
 Try to be lyrical.

-if you want to write less items, just chance the starting adresses in *NOKO.ino*.
+if you want to write less items, just change the starting adresses in *NOKO.ino*.
 Right now, the swearword generator needs 4000 chars, so the phrases always start at 4000.
-Chance the adresses of the quotations and poems in line **99 and 100**.
+Change the adresses of the quotations and poems in line **99 and 100**.